kebokyo/DeathmatchPlusPlus/README.md

 Example: `dmp_healthmultiplier 2` will multiply the players starting health by 2.
 In this example, the players health will be 200

-NOTE: Decimals do not work
+NOTE: Decimals do not work (kyokyo's note: this will definitely be fixed later)

 `dmp_armormultiplier`